mechasif/embedded-software-fundamentals/README.md

       //In other words, p_int is a variable that can hold addresses of integer variables int *p_int;

-      //The operator ampersand(&) gives the address of the "counter" variable, and this address can be legally assigned to p_int p_int = &counter;
+      //The operator ampersand(&) gives the address of the "counter" variable,
+      //and this address can be legally assigned to p_int p_int = &counter;

       //To get the value stored at a given address from the pointer, called de-referencing the pointer
-      //*p_int means the value at the address currently stored in the p_int pointer, which is the value of the counter variable in this case while(*p_int < 21) {
+      //*p_int means the value at the address currently stored in the p_int pointer,
+      //which is the value of the counter variable in this case while(*p_int < 21) {
         ++(*p_int);
       }